 Using Disk Quotas on Plesk Servers

-Plesk servers come in a variety of underlying operating systems like: Windows, CentOS and Ubuntu.
+Plesk servers come in a variety of underlying operating systems like: Windows, CentOS and Ubuntu VPS’s as well as dedicated servers.
 These systems address disk quotas in different ways.
 However, they all use the same tools within the Plesk interface.
 Plesk servers can assign quotas on an individual domain basis or through the Service Plans & Subscriptions system.
 We will go over both of these methods below.

-Using Disk Quotas on cPanel Servers
+Using Disk Quotas on a cPanel Dedicated Server

 Before we can take full advantage of disk quotas, we must first initialize them. cPanel makes enabling Disk Quotas on our servers as easy as point and click.

 In the previous few articles we installed the WHMCS plugin and configured it with the VPS API.
 This article will cover the fun part, actually using the plugin to create new cloud based products!
 We’ll go over the plugin’s “Product Setup Wizard”, which makes it easy to create new products based on our Cloud VPS, Cloud Dedicated VPS, and Private Cloud products.
-Continue reading “Creating Your First Cloud Product Using Reseller Plugin”
+Continue reading “Creating A Cloud Product Using Reseller Plugin”